dubinsky/dubinsky/notes/SystemAdministration/Omarchy.md

 # To list credentials added to the agent:
 $ ssh-add -L
 ```

-## Obsidian
-Enable community plugins.

-For Obsidian to follow theme changes, its theme needs to be manually set to `Omarchy`; this theme becomes available in an Obsidian vault only after Omarchy theme was changed at least once after Obsidian vault was opened.

-TODO there is no way to increase the font size of the user interface that I can see
 ## Monitors
 Omarchy [manual](https://learn.omacom.io/2/the-omarchy-manual/86/monitors) mentions a TUI utility for setting up monitors - [Hyprmon](https://github.com/erans/hyprmon/) - but I found it easy enough to configure monitors by editing `~/.config/hypr/monitors.conf` directly.